General principles adopted by CompaLab for the organisation of ILC

 - When necessary, the introduction of specific directions for participants to compensate possible intra sample gradients that might be impossible to avoid (for example, gradient of hardness on a radius of a bar), especially concerning the selection of test specimens from the samples;

-- Taking into account an inter sample homogeneity standard deviation when it can be estimated from a repetition of tests on a same sample (case of non destructive tests).
+- Taking into account an inter sample homogeneity standard deviation when it can be estimated from a repetition of tests on a same sample.

 Case of results which are numerical